inaka/elvis_core/doc_rules/elvis_style/invalid_dynamic_call.md

 ## Rationale

-The usage of dynamic function calls hinders (and sometimes outright prevents) static code analyzers like Xref, Dialyzer, and Hank from checking the code.
-At the same time, it makes the code obscurer for developers reading and debugging it.
+The use of dynamic function calls hinders (and sometimes outright prevents) static code analyzers like Xref, Dialyzer, and Hank from checking the code.
+At the same time, it makes the code obscure for developers reading and debugging it.
 The reason why this is allowed for callback-defining modules is a relatively complex topic, which is thoroughly covered in